jorditosa/portfolio-next/content/home.md

 # Hello!

-I'm Jordi, father of twins from Vilanova i la Geltrú, Barcelona.
+I'm Jordi, father of twins and currently living in Vilanova i la Geltrú.

-My professional career, nowadays, is focused in frontend development with good knowledge on backend technologies such Node and MySQL.

-Every day is a new opportunity to grow up, be update into IT world and be better to make best tools and apps those will be usefull for the people.

-**To see my personal Projects, you need to log in ( just trying Next Auth <FaRegFaceSmileWink />)**
+Thanks for your time reading that, just would let you know about my daily life, working as a **fullstack developer**, focused more on client side as JavaScript pillar of my duties.

+Outside of work, I have a strong interest in **cibersecurity** and **artifical intelligence and llm**.
+I've been learning a bit more, every day, about privacity and proper web and network security, playing and making my own python scripts.
+I keep up with the latest trends and developments in the field to better understand how to safeguard systems and data.
+This knowledge complements my work and personal projects, helping me approach problems with a security-conscious mindset.

 ## Technologies known